alberteddu/basilisk/README.md

 The client does not have any dependencies, except for some JavaScript libraries which are already included.
 To work properly, the client can't be run by just double clicking in the main file (index.html).
-It needs an HTTP server, like Apache.
+It needs an HTTP server.
 If you have Python available, a very simple way to get an HTTP server up in seconds is to run this command in the "client" directory:

 	python -m SimpleHTTPServer